anywhichway/reasondb/README.md

 # reasondb

-A 100% native JavaScript client and server database with a SQL like syntax, columnar projections, object instance result sets, streaming analytics, 18 built-in predicates (including soundex and RegExp matching), in-line fat arrow predicates, predicate extensibility, fully indexed Dates and Arrays, joins, nested matching, and swapable persistence engines in as little as 45K.
+A 100% native JavaScript client and server database with a SQL like syntax, columnar projections, object instance result sets, streaming analytics, 18 built-in predicates (including soundex and RegExp matching), in-line fat arrow predicates, predicate extensibility, fully indexed Dates and Arrays, joins, nested matching, swapable persistence engines, and automatic synchronization of object changes into the database and indexes in as little as 45K.

 ## Installation